-Over many years working at Exodus I’ve tried many different styles of holiday – overland expeditions, trekking in the Himalayas, sightseeing on Discovery trips, even expedition cruising to the Antarctic, but I have to say that my favourite is cycling.
+Over many years working at Exodus I’ve tried many different styles of holiday – overland expeditions, trekking in the Himalayas, sightseeing trips, even expedition cruising to the Antarctic, but I have to say that my favourite is cycling.
 Road rides, off-road, and self-guided, the choice is there, and over the last few years I seem to have been on most of the self-guided cycling trips.

 Self-guided?
 The idea is simple enough – there’s no group, unless you bring your own.
 Exodus books the accommodation and provides transport to carry your luggage from one hotel to the next.
 Bikes are waiting for you at the start (unless you choose to bring your own).
 All you have to do is get from one hotel to the next, either following the maps and route instructions provided, or by any other route you fancy.
 Easy.